-Significant gas utilities that are in need of upgrading on City Project 20-01 and 20-06, are planned to be replaced by Xcel Energy as part of this project.
-Other private utilities including electric, cable, and phone are primarily carried on overhead lines and will likely remain unaffected, with the exception of some power poles and utility pedestals that will have to be relocated.
+Significant gas utilities are in need of upgrading on City Project 24-01 and are planned to be replaced by Xcel Energy as part of this project.
+Other private utilities including electric, cable, and phone are primarily carried on overhead lines and will likely remain unaffected.

-V. PERMITS
+VI.
+PERMITS

 Several permits will be required prior to construction of the proposed improvements.
-The Engineering Department has been working closely with Rice Creek Watershed District (RCWD), the Ramsey Washington Metro Watershed District (RWMWD), and the Vadnais Lake Area Water Management Organization (VLAWMO) in determining the feasibility of the proposed stormwater quality improvements.
+The Engineering Department has been working closely with the Vadnais Lake Area Water Management Organization (VLAWMO) in determining the feasibility of the proposed stormwater quality improvements.
 Required permits include, but are not limited to, the following: (See Table 3)